Daniel-J-Stevens/ubc-kcds_data-science-toolbox_capstone-project/README.md

 <b>Course content can be found here:</b> [The Data Science Toolbox- Course Material](https://toolbox-learn.mds.ubc.ca/en)

 This project challenged students to create a website through GitHub pages using the skills they acquired throughout the course.
-The webpage is based on the exploratory data analysis and final report on the Vancouver street trees dataset produced through the Data Visualization course capstone project.
+The website is based on the exploratory data analysis and final report on the Vancouver street trees dataset produced through the Data Visualization course capstone project.
 The project explores and analyzes the composition of the Vancouver street tree population at the genus level using the statistical visualization library Altair.
 It attempts to glean insights pertaining to tree stewardship as it relates to the City of Vancouver’s climate adaptation strategy.

 <b>The website produced can be found here:</b> [Vancouver Street Trees- Analysis through Importance Values](https://daniel-j-stevens.github.io/ubc-kcds_data-science-toolbox_capstone-project/intro.html)